+R REP="%1"

+G SCOPE="GLOBAL"

+L SCOPE="LOCAL"

+Ι SCOPE="INTERFACE"

+NWC NOWID TH=""

+NAC NOASSERT=""

+В BUBBLED=""

+TRUE 1

+FALSE 0

-REP="%1" R G SCOPE="GLOBAL" SCOPE="LOCAL" L Ι SCOPE="INTERFACE" NOWIDTH="" NWC NAC NOASSERT="" BUBBLED = ""B TRUE 1 FALSE 0 where <text macro name> is the name of the text macro being defined and <text macro definition> is the text macro value enclosed with quotes.
+The designer may define additional globally known reserved text macros.
+These are given to the Compiler in a text macro file (see the TEXT_MACRO_FILE directive in the Compiler directives section for a description of the method).
+The form of the file is where text macro name is the name of the text macro being defined and text macro definition is the text macro value enclosed with quotes.
 There are a few text macros that should be defined for the Timing Verifier.
 They appear below as an example of what the text macro file should look like.

-The designer may define additional globally known reserved text macros.
-These are given to the Compiler in a text macro file (see the TEXT\MACRO\FILE directive in the Compiler directives section for a description of the method).
-The form of the file is: